projectcalico/calico/charts/tigera-operator/README.md

 ```
 # Image pull secrets to provision for pulling images from private registries.
-# If provided, references to the secrets must also be provided in the installation section.
+# This field is a map of desired Secret name to .dockerconfigjson formatted data to use for the secret.
 imagePullSecrets: {}

 # Configures general installation parameters for Calico.
 Schema is based